A CONVERSATION WITH BROOKE ROGERS

 Elizabeth Kauffman: Your work has some obvious superficial references to minimalism, formalism, and geometric abstraction.
 Yet there appear to be other references and allusions at play here.
 Could you start by talking about what you were thinking about when making these paintings?

 Brooke Rogers: I started by writing about formal things, though I definitely don't think of myself as a formalist, at least not in any kind of pure sense.
 I have read a lot in the last few years, and just before starting work on these, by an art critic from the 1960s and 70s named Amy Golden.
 She was a champion of the pattern and decoration painters and wrote a lot about Op Art.
-She wrote about something that she called “optical space” which is the idea—coming after the extreme flatness of the Clement Greenberg era—of a way of reintroducing illusionism into painting but without going completely back to the renaissance window and completing ignoring the picture plane.
+She wrote about something that she called “optical space” which is the idea—coming after the extreme flatness of the Clement Greenberg era—of a way of reintroducing illusionism into painting but without going completely back to the Renaissance window and completely ignoring the picture plane.
 So Golden’s “optical space” is more about creating a sense of space that is from the picture plane forward, that space just a little bit in front of the picture plane.
 So there is illusionism there, but at the same time there's an acknowledgement of the surface.
-This really struck a cord with me.
+This really struck a chord with me.

 I've always been interested in pattern and repetition and the idea of rhythm.
 I’ve also been thinking with these works about the difference–or lack of–between stillness and motion, between a frozen instant and the passage of time; stopping time yet acknowledging the passage of time all at once.